actris/data-management-plan/DMP/ACTRIS-DMP.md

 ### 6.3 Archiving and preservation of CLU data

 The CLU database consists of a file archive connected to a relational metadata database, due to the nature of the typical use-case and data volume.
-The infrastructure comprises a webserver, an FTP server for incoming data streams, web and rsync server for outgoing data streams, processing servers, with data storage distributed across a series of virtual filesystems including incremental backups.
-Due to the data volume, most sites also hold an archive of their own Level 0 and Level 1 data, effectively acting as a second distributed database and additional backup.
+The infrastructure comprises a webserver, an FTP server and HTTP API for incoming data streams, processing servers, with data storage distributed across a series of virtual filesystems including incremental backups.
+All data files and metadata can be accessed via HTTP API.
+Each digital object (i.e., file) has its own metadata landing page with a PID.
+Due to the data volume, most sites also hold an archive of their own Level 0 and Level 1 data, effectively acting as an additional backup.

 The current size of the database is about 25 TB and the volume is expected to grow by close to 0.5 TB per year with the current set of stations and the standard products.
+Most of this data is currently legacy but will be reprocessed and migrated to the new Cloudnet data portal (https://cloudnet.fmi.fi) as much as possible.
-However, there will be a significant increase in volume when the planned move to multi-peak and spectral products is undertaken; this is in addition to a slight increase arising through the creation of new products.
+There will be a significant increase in volume when the planned move to multi-peak and spectral products is undertaken; this is in addition to a slight increase arising through the creation of new products.
 The CLU infrastructure is maintained by FMI with long-term commitment for archiving and preservation.
 Publication of QA datasets will aid dataset preservation.

 ### 6.4 Archiving and preservation of GRES data
 For the GRES unit, data are stored on disk on a server in Paris.
 As new data are provided once a year, a full backup is made yearly and stored on tape.
 We plan to have soon a second copy on tape in Palaiseau, France.
 The distance between both sites will be about 20km.